NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 <br />

-As the final step, I re-assigned the index so that it increases by 1 each row from 0
+As the final step, the index was reassigned so that it increases by 1 each row from 0

 <div>
 <br />